Tony Greenberg, CEO

 Gulliver Smither, CTO and Digital Strategist

 Gulliver Smither is a Product-oriented CTO and digital strategist with over 20 years of experience across the media sector working for some of the best-known brands in the world.
 Gulliver previously worked at Sony as the CTO to their D2C and digital supply chain division and before that as an SVP running the global product and tech teams for Sony’s LA Studio.
 Prior to that, he was the VP of Product at the BBC, the CTO at Base79 where he oversaw a successful exit, and the Director of On-Demand at ITV.
 Gulliver is an industry maverick in digital strategy & product innovation; agile & lean software development; technical innovation; cloud computing and architecture; product roadmaps, growth and management; multi-platform application development; and video on demand.
-Gulliver holds a masters degree in Artificial Intelligence from the University of Edinburgh and currently lives in Los Angeles.
+Gulliver joined RampRate after a successful engagement at Sony where they succeeded in saving him millions of dollars.

 Managing Director, Client Engagement

 As Managing Director of Client Engagement, Kristen manages overall delivery responsibility for RampRate’s large-scale sourcing advisory and optimization projects with Fortune 500 clients and top brands including Sony, eBay, Nike, Intel, Hearst, and others, overseeing 50+ IT services procurement projects affecting over $2B in customer IT services expenditure, as well as IT services procurement resulting in 7-figure cost reductions for multiple clients worldwide.
 Kristen also maintains a leadership role as an analyst, researcher, and writer, for various strategic research initiatives, and oversees RampRate’s Advisory Services and Partner Programs